UniversalDependencies/UD_Georgian-GNC/README.md

 Indirect objects are labeled `nmod:iobj`.

-For the class of inverted verbs (often verbs of sensation: love, hate, but also hear, have), where the subject is marked by the dative and the (direct) object by the nominative, this marking scheme doesn’t fully apply.
-(We fully adopt Tschenkéli’s classification; in his system, many verbs are classified as inverted that e.g. Rayfield’s dictionary treats as (non-inverted) intransitive verbs with animate indirect object and often inanimate subject.)
+For the class of inverted verbs (often verbs of sensation: _love_, _hate_, but also _hear_, _have_), where the subject is marked by the dative and the (direct) object by the nominative, this marking scheme doesn’t fully apply.
+(We fully adopt Tschenkéli’s classification; in his system, many verbs are classified as inverted that e.g. Rayfield’s dictionary treats as (non-inverted) intransitive verbs with animate indirect object and inanimate subject.)

 Inverted verbs are in some sense weakly transitive, as there are very few subject tests that apply, and translations to other languages can go both ways (მომწონს: _ich mag/mir gefällt_ in German).
 Their verbal nouns are often irregular and have a much more nominal feel to them than those of the more regular verbs.